Indian National Congress: Indira Gandhi era (1966–1984)

-Punjab crisis

 Gandhi's premiership witnessed increasing turmoil in Punjab, with demands for Sikh autonomy by Jarnail Singh Bhindranwale and his militant followers.
 In 1983, Bhindranwale with his armed followers headquartered themselves in the Golden Temple in Amritsar and started accumulating weapons.
 In June 1984, after several futile negotiations, Gandhi ordered the Indian Army to enter the Golden Temple to establish control over the complex and remove Bhindranwale and his armed followers.
 This event is known as Operation Blue Star.
 On 31 October 1984, two of Gandhi's bodyguards, Satwant Singh and Beant Singh, shot her with their service weapons in the garden of the prime minister's residence in response to her authorisation of Operation Blue Star.
 Gandhi was due to be interviewed by British actor Peter Ustinov, who was filming a documentary for Irish television.
 Her assassination prompted the 1984 anti-Sikh riots, during which 3,000–17,000 people were killed.
+Congress Party MP, Sajjan Kumar, was convicted in two cases for instigating and leading a mob to attack and murder Sikh civilians during the Anti-Sikh riots in New Delhi.

-Rajiv Gandhi and Rao era (1984–1998)
+Rajiv Gandhi era (1984–1991)

 In 1984, Indira Gandhi's son Rajiv Gandhi became nominal head of Congress, and went on to become prime minister upon her assassination.
-In December, he led Congress to a landslide victory, where it secured 401 seats in the legislature.
+In December, he led Congress to a landslide victory, where it secured 401 seats in the parliament.
 His administration took measures to reform the government bureaucracy and liberalise the country's economy.
 Rajiv Gandhi's attempts to discourage separatist movements in Punjab and Kashmir backfired.
 After his government became embroiled in several financial scandals, his leadership became increasingly ineffectual.
 Gandhi was regarded as a non-abrasive person who consulted other party members and refrained from hasty decisions.
 The Bofors scandal damaged his reputation as an honest politician, but he was posthumously cleared of bribery allegations in 2004.
 On 21 May 1991, Gandhi was killed by a bomb concealed in a basket of flowers carried by a woman associated with the Tamil Tigers.
 He was campaigning in Tamil Nadu for upcoming parliamentary elections.
 In 1998, an Indian court convicted 26 people in the conspiracy to assassinate Gandhi.
 The conspirators, who consisted of Tamil militants from Sri Lanka and their Indian allies, had sought revenge against Gandhi because the Indian troops he sent to Sri Lanka in 1987 to help enforce a peace accord there had fought with Tamil Militant guerrillas.

+The mid-1990s marked a period of political flux in India, with frequent changes in government and coalition dynamics.
+Rajiv Gandhi was succeeded as party leader by P. V. Narasimha Rao, who was elected prime minister in June 1991.